Paterson Project

 Lamil Hills, approximately 25km northwest of the Telfer gold mine, is considered prospective for intrusion-related, Telfer-style gold and copper mineralisation with similar host stratigraphy and the presence of domal structures on the tenement, and identified gold-copper mineralisation on adjacent tenure.
 Anomalous gold lag samples in outcrop on Carawine’s tenement have been reported by previous explorers.

 Fortescue has completed interpretations of surface and drilling data to assist with target generation, heritage and other access planning activities, and geological and logistical reconnaissance trips to the JV tenure.
-Fortescue has also completed an airborne electromagnetic survey over the tenements, using the VTEM™ Max (Versatile Time Domain Electromagnetic, "VTEM") helicopter-borne electromagnetic system.
+In 2021 Fortescue completed an airborne electromagnetic survey over the Coolbro JV tenements, using the VTEM™ Max (Versatile Time Domain Electromagnetic, "VTEM") helicopter-borne electromagnetic system.
+Fortescue have completed drilling programs at Eider (refer ASX announcement 28 April 2023) and Trotman South (refer ASX announcement 30 October 2024).

 Please note: these pages include information that relates to Exploration Results prepared and first disclosed under the JORC Code (2012).
 The information was extracted from the Company’s previous ASX Announcements which can be viewed in the Investor Information & News section of this website by clicking here